upbound/docs/content/spaces/observability.md

     - ctp
 ```

-If a conflict or another issue occurs, the failed control planes status will show the failure conditions:
+If a conflict or another issue occurs, the failed control planes status returns the failure conditions:

 ```bash
 k get stc